Cincinnati Financial: Q4 Earnings Snapshot - NewsBreak

 NASDAQ

-Fintel reports that Vanguard Group has filed a 13G/A form with the SEC disclosing ownership of 19.70MM shares of Wabtec Corp.
-(WAB).
-This represents 10.83% of the company.
-In their previous filing dated February 10, 2022 they reported 18.90MM shares and 10.12% of the company, an increase in shares of 4.24% and an increase in total ownership of 0.71% (calculated as current - previous percent ownership).
+Fintel reports that American Century Investment Management has filed a 13G/A form with the SEC disclosing ownership of 2.71MM shares of Spectrum Brands Holdings Inc (SPB).
+This represents 6.66% of the company.
+In their previous filing dated February 4, 2022 they reported 2.14MM shares and 5.21% of the company, an...

 NASDAQ